BenjWolf/LKrandomizer/README.txt

 * Lost Kingdoms Fastwalking: Discord channel - for being a repository of game knowledge and nice people
 * Papaya - for his memory address knowledge, AR codes, function map, and general game expertise
 * Dan Salvato's Intro to Wii Game Modding video series
-* The contributors at GameFAQs
+* The guide authors at GameFAQs

 ------------------------